 A Cellular Raft foundation is also mentioned as Rigid Frame Mat on the property of bearing heavy loads.
 Beams in circular raft foundations are deeper than usual and carry heavy loads.

 In a Cellular Raft or mat foundation two concrete slabs are laid upon, which lock together via ground beams.

-Cellular raft foundations are exceptionally rigid in characteristics, and so they are most suited for ground that is likely to settle in uneven manner.
+Cellular raft foundations are exceptionally rigid in characteristics, and so they are most suited for ground that is likely to settle in an uneven manner.

 Raft Foundation Construction Process

-- The site on which the foundation is to be laid is first surveyed and excavated to a depth up to which foundation is to be constructed.
+- The site on which the foundation is to be laid is first surveyed and excavated to a depth up to which the foundation is to be constructed.
 The base of the excavation is leveled to avoid uneven settlement.

 - If after excavation soil is wet or the water table is reached then pumping is carried out to remove water and to start further excavation.
 The waterproofing membrane is provided at the base to avoid water entering the slab.